STUDY JAPANESE ONLINE WITH NATIVES HERE

 other situations of thanks

-If you are among close friends, you can just say yes using ha-i (はーい) or un (うん) and sometimes you can make jokes like kore takaiyo (これ高いよ) which means it will be expensive!
+If you are among close friends, you can just say yes using ha-i (はーい) or un (うん) and sometimes you can make jokes like kore takaiyo (これ高いよ) which means it's going to cost a lot!

 We recommend analyzing the situation well before thanking in any way, since depending on the situation or the person to whom you are going to say "you're welcome", you can seem rude according to the expression used.
 You can make combinations like iie, kochirakoso (no, I appreciate that).